-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Organisms and Populations – Adaptations – 1”.
+This set of Class 12 Biology Chapter 13 Multiple Choice Questions & Answers (MCQs) focuses on “Organisms and Populations – Adaptations – 1”.

 1. What is an attribute of the organism that enables the organism to survive and reproduce in its habitat called?